chemodun/xsd-lookup/README.md

 - Enumeration values (if applicable)
 - Pattern restrictions
 - Numeric/length constraints
-- Attribute definition location (file URI, line, column)
+- Attribute definition location (file URI, line, column, lengthOfStartTag)
 - Attribute annotation text (if available)

 **Important**: The `hierarchy` parameter should be provided in **bottom-up order** (from immediate parent to root element).